 - Fold in egg whites and stir in gently.

-- Also gently fold in the pecans and coconut.
+- Also, gently fold in the pecans and coconut.

 - Pour into prepared cake pans.

-- Bake for 25 mins at 350 degrees in oven.
+- Bake for 25 minutes at 350°

 - Cool on a rack and remove wax paper.

-- Place bottom cake layer on a cake platter and frost the top with the pumpkin frosting.
+- Place the bottom cake layer on a cake platter and frost the top with the pumpkin frosting.
 Place the second layer on top and finish frosting the rest of the cake with the plain cream cheese frosting.

 - Slice and serve.

-For More Pumpkin Recipes, Check Out:
+For More Pumpkin Recipes, Check-Out: